Night Fishing For Catfish - A Complete Guide to Night Fishing

 We touched in this a bit before but at night these alarms and bells become essential.
 Especially if your fishing with multiple rods.
 It will help you stay alert and on top of all active bites.
 Without them, it’s bound to get confusing and tough to tell which pole is getting the active strikes and bites.

-Best Bait for Night Fishing Catfish?
+Best Bait For Night Fishing Catfish?

-What is the best bait for night fishing catfish?
 The best bait for night fishing catfish comes down to live cut bait such as bluegill, shad or other perch or stink bait with the dip worms.
 These have always deterred the smaller bait fish from stealing my bait.

 This is going to depend heavily on the kind of catfish you are targeting.